Soon, with one degree or another degree of probability, the country will try to celebrate the 75th anniversary of Victory in the Great Patriotic War.

 All that falls out can be perceived in two ways.
 But the main leitmotif is simple, like a land mine: the Germans had little equipment, but they knew how to fight, we had a lot of equipment and people, they didn’t know how to fight.
 Links, arguments - in stock.

 Why in two ways?
-Yes, everything is simple.
+Everything is simple.
 We have no distortions in any way.
-And if in Soviet times we were told about the "tank armada" of the Nazis and the hordes of dive-heads over their heads, now the bias is going the other way.
-Yes, how "filled up with corpses."
+And if in Soviet times we were told about “tank armadas "of the Nazis and hordes of dive bombers over their heads, now the skew is going in the other direction.
+Yes, like "corpses filled up".

 Truth, it is always in the middle.